jlacar/jlacar.github.io/kotlin/0to1in5.md

  gbdfcae, bgc, cg, cgb,
  fgae, cfgab, fg, bagce]
 ```
-Next.
+Oh yeah, next step, baby.

 ## Baby step #5: count 'em'

-This one is super easy.
+This one was super easy.
 Just filter on the criteria and use `count()`.
 ```kotlin
 val digitLengths = listOf(2, 3, 4, 7)